-In the hospital, your baby may first be monitored unclothed on a warmer bed.
-Later your baby will probably be in an incubator, an enclosed plastic bassinet that's kept warm to help your baby maintain a normal body temperature.
-Your baby will likely receive fluids and nutrients through an intravenous catheter, and later start breast milk or formula feedings through a tube slid through his or her nose or mouth.
-Sensors may monitor your baby's blood pressure, heart rate, breathing and temperature, and ventilators may be used to help your baby breathe.
+In the neonatal intensive care unit, your baby will likely receive fluids and nutrients through an intravenous (IV) catheter, and later start breast milk or formula feedings through a tube inserted in his or her nose or mouth.
+Sensors may monitor your baby's blood pressure, heart rate, breathing and temperature, and a ventilator may be used to help your baby breathe.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 Make your tax-deductible gift and be a part of the cutting-edge research and care that's changing medicine.